mosaicml/composer/docs/source/getting_started/using_composer.rst

         CF.resize_inputs(image, label, scale_factor=scale)
         scale += 0.01

-For more details, please see :doc:`/functional`
+For more details, please see :doc:`/functional`.

+.. _using_composer_trainer:

 MosaicML Trainer
 ~~~~~~~~~~~~~~~~

 The previous approach is easy to get started and experiment with methods.
 However, the key to Composer is the ability to quickly configure and compose multiple methods together.
-For this, use the MosaicML :class:`Trainer`.
+For this, use the MosaicML Trainer.
 Our trainer is designed to be minimally more opinionated than other libraries in order to achieve our composition goals.

 Our trainer features: